Filing & Publishing a Nonprobate Notice to Creditors

 Side-bar: Court Clerks’ Offices, especially at the King County Courthouse

 - Ask one of the clerks to verify that:

-- No Personal Representative has been appointed for Descendant, and
+- No Personal Representative has been appointed for Decedent, and

-- No one else has filed a Declaration & Oath of Notice Agent for Descendant’s nonprobate estate.
+- No one else has filed a Declaration & Oath of Notice Agent for Decedent’s nonprobate estate.